0xmanjoos/Learning-Cpp/README.md

 I'll leave the source to w0rm.cpp since I forgot which repo i stole it from and their website is down.

-It is probably going to take a few months before I'm able to get a decent grasp on malware development so this repository is a reminder to myself as well.
+It is probably going to take a few months before I'm able to get a decent grasp on development in c++ so this repository is a reminder to myself as well.